Case of Munsterkerkhof

-The alleged manslaughter of 59 year old Aletta Francina van Rooijen-Emmelot took place on the night of 31 May 1883.
+The alleged manslaughter of 59-year-old Aletta Francina van Rooijen-Emmelot took place on the night of 31 May 1883.
 A group of students, members of the student society Utrechtsch Studenten Corps then located at Munsterkerkhof, nowadays Domplein, were alleged to have abused Van Rooijen-Emmelot and her husband resulting in her death six days later.
 Six law students were arrested after Aletta's husband claimed her death was the result of the beatings by the students six days before.
-The affair, or 'The Case of Munsterkerkhof' as it became known in the local and national newspapers brought to light the citizens' displeasure with the preferential treatment students received in judicial matters at that time, especially after the court ruling in February 1884.
+The affair, or The Case of Munsterkerkhof as it became known in the local and national newspapers, brought to light the citizens' displeasure with the preferential treatment students received in judicial matters at that time, especially after the court ruling in February 1884.

 Events leading up to the alleged manslaughter

 The rendition of the following events is based upon allegations made by Aletta's husband Jacobus Hendricus van Rooijen.
 On the night of 31 May 1883, Aletta Francina van Rooijen-Emmelot had been cleaning the school located at Munsterkerhof since 4 am when, around 5 am, she was startled by a tumultuous party outside the Utrechtsch Studenten Corps' society at Munsterkerkhof.
 Aletta looked out on the square when, after opening the door of her home, she encountered a group of drunk students.
-According to Aletta's husband Jacobus, the students started to beat the 59-year old woman with sticks in the hallway without provocation.
+According to Aletta's husband Jacobus, the students started to beat the 59-year-old woman with sticks in the hallway without provocation.
 Woken by his wife's screams Jacobus hurried to Aletta's aid, only to be met by more beatings by the students and both being pulled out of the house.
 The students went on to break some windows and left the couple beaten and frightened.
 Bystanders helped the couple inside and Jacobus called for the police, who were not able to arrest the students since all but one student, who proceeded to throw something heavy at the Van Rooijen's front door, had disappeared.

 The day after, two of the students offered to pay for the damaged windows and door, but refused to do so when Jacobus asked 30 guilders for the damage.

 Six days later, on 6 June 1883, Aletta died.
 Her husband claimed her death was the result of the beatings.
 Jacobus proceeded to take judicial action and filed a complaint at the Utrecht Court.

 The trial

 Alleged victims

 Aletta Francina van Rooijen-Emmelot and Jacobus Hendricus van Rooijen were both born in Utrecht respectively in 1824 and 1823.
 Aletta and Jacobus were married 18 July in 1849.
 While no occupation was written down on Aletta's death certificate she cleaned the Marnixschool at Munsterkerkhof where her husband was occupied as the school's custodian.
-Jacobus passed away fourteen years after his wife's death on 10 March 1897 in his home on Abstederdijk Utrecht.
+Jacobus died fourteen years after his wife's death on 10 March 1897 in his home on Abstederdijk Utrecht.